 After the candidate has successfully completed the proposal defense and prior to submitting the D-3 to UGS, the candidate must receive IRB approval from the FIU Institutional Review Board.
 The IRB protocol needs to be submitted by the Dissertation Committee Chair.

-UGS requires a 5 page proposal.
+UGS requires a 5 page proposal summarizing chapters 1-3 (http://gradschool.fiu.edu/student-forms.shtml).
 However, for the dissertation proposal defense the candidate is required to submit chapters one, two and three to his/her committee.